Malakof/mlops_london_firebrigade/README.md

 [Mobilistaion Datasource ](
 https://data.london.gov.uk/download/london-fire-brigade-mobilisation-records/3ff29fb5-3935-41b2-89f1-38571059237e/LFB%20Mobilisation%20data%202021%20-%202024.xlsx)

-# 2. Scripts
+# 2. Model's API

-## 2.1 Data Processing Script Usage Guide
+## 2.1 Data Processing Usage Guide

 This guide covers the usage of the data processing script, designed to download, process, validate incident and mobilisation data files, and optionally convert them to pickle format for optimized Python usage.
 You can run this